Events for Students

 The Vicphysics Teachers' Network established a competition for Year 11 physics students and Year 10 Science students.
-In the course of the year, in teams of three, students carrie out a range of experimental investigations drawn from a common set, then later in the year, presented and defended their findings in scientific discussions with other teams.
-The event will not run in 2018.
-The format of the program is being reviewed for 2019.
+In the course of the year, in teams of three, students carried out a range of experimental investigations drawn from a common set, then later in the year, presented and defended their findings in scientific discussions with other teams.
+The event did not run in 2018.
+The format of the program is being reviewed.

 Melbourne University talks for VCE Students

 Lectures have been arranged to assist your students in years 11 and 12 of VCE Physics.
 The topics are relevant to the VCE Study Design, and practising physicists have agreed to deliver them.
 The lectures, of about 1 hour duration, will be held on Thursdays at 6 pm in the Laby Theatre of the School of Physics.
 Some light refreshments will be available

 Information about the lectures can be found here.
 This website also has notes from previous lectures.

 The 2017 program was recorded and put on Youtube.
 These include:

 - Thermodynamics with Dr Andrew Melatos He asks fantastic probing questions.

 - Motion with A/Prof Roger Rassool Great demos focussing on key concepts to correct misconceptions.

 - Relativity with Prof David Jamieson It was a great lecture packed with demonstrations.